Skip to Content

 cute kitten is playing with yarn ball

-So, after the February examination at the vet, you can reward your kitty to thank it for good behavior.
-You can provide it with a new interesting toy that will keep it entertained for hours, or you can choose the cat’s favorite treat.
+You can provide it with a new, interesting toy that will keep it entertained for hours, or you can choose its favorite treat.
 It all depends on the type of cat and its preferences!

 Leave a comment